 - Simulate Recognition is found as an action at the end of the Create a Shortcut Wizard.
 This allows you to string multiple commands such as Select Paragraph + Delete into a single command.

-- Command Macros – allows you to create step by step macros that utilize keyboard combinations.
-For example, I say, “Import Orders” and the macro executes Alt+f for the File menu, then “U” for Utilities, then “I” for Import etc.
+- Command Macros – allows you to create step-by-step macros that utilize keyboard combinations.
+For example, when you say, “Import Orders” and your macro executes Alt+f for the File menu, then “U” for Utilities, then “I” for Import etc.